pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 ![my life](expectations.png){: h='300'}

 However, reality will hit you in the form of a: `solver finished, model status: unfeasible`.
 Yes, mathematical models can't solve unreal expectations.
-It would be handful not to add all the constraints like rules written in stone, but maybe there's a way to find "the best possible solution" that breaks the fewer constraints as possible, and just on the amount that is needed.
+It would be handful not to write the constraints like rules written in stone, but use them as "guidelines" for the problem.
+Finding "the best possible solution" that breaks the fewer constraints as possible, and just on the amount that is needed.

+This is the goal of "relaxation-algorithms", how to relax the constraints the minimum as possible whilst finding a feasible solution.
+Let's talk about these algorithms.

 ## The "easy-to-implement" solutions

-On the open source world, the alternative that I've seen most frequently is the ["Elastic Constraints"][2] ([tutorial][3]) or ["relaxation via objective function penalization"][12].
+On the open source world, the solvers usually have an implementation of the ["Elastic Constraints"][2]([tutorial][3]) or ["relaxation via objective function penalization"][12].

-The Elastic Constraint method, in a nutshell, consist on defining a region $D$ where the constraint will be penalty free.
-Where $D$ is defined by a lower and upper bound $ D = [ {d}_{low},{d}_{high} ]$, along with a penalty cost `rhs`, `lhs`.
+The Elastic Constraint method, consist on defining a region $D$ where the constraint can be relaxed, penalty free.
+Usually $D$ is defined by a lower and upper bound $ D = [{d}_{low},{d}_{high}]$ , along with a penalty cost `rhs`, `lhs` in case we move out of the region.

 $$ g(x) = c \to g(x) \in D $$

-Sadly, The [documentation][1] its not very clear on how this constraint are relaxed, but based on the [tutorial][3], it seems like this will add a penalization term into the objective function $(1)$, which is manually added into the definition of the elastic constraint  `[l]rhs`.
+In [PuLP][2], one of the most popular free-LP solvers available, there is implementation of this method.
+However, in [documentation][2] its not very clear on how this constraint are relaxed, but based on the [tutorial][3], it seems like this will add a penalization term into the objective function $(1)$, which is manually added into the definition of the elastic constraint  `[l]rhs`.

 $$\min f(x) - rsh*\delta_{g}^{+} - lhr*\delta_{g}^{-} \tag{1}  $$

 $$\text{st. }  x \in S$$

-It is not clear if the solver relaxes the constraints on the same optimization problem, or if it solves a sub-optimization problem $(2)$
+It is not clear if the solver relaxes the constraints on the same optimization problem as $(1)$, or if it solves a sub-optimization problem such as $(2)$

 $$ \min {\delta_{high}*lhs + \delta_{low}*rhl}  \tag{2} $$